-- □ Students must apply for admission to the university (including submission of high school and/or college transcripts as appropriate) and meet all course prerequisites within the program. - □ Students will be expected to complete all course requirements (and meet course outcomes) as detailed in the course syllabus. - □ Students will earn regular university credit for the courses completed. - □ All course requirements for the COM must be completed in residence at WP. - □ Each course within the COM program must be completed with a minimum grade of "C-". - □ Students must earn a COM program GPA of at least 2.75. - □ Upon completion of the program requirements, students will receive a Certificate of Mastery, which will be posted to the official WPU transcript record. - □ Credits earned may be counted as electives toward WPU degree requirements.
-Students who wish to pursue a major or minor in the area of an already-completed COM program will agree that the certificate will be revoked when the completed courses are applied toward the major or minor requirements. - □ Tuition in the COM program will be the same as that charged of students in the degree-seeking program. - Students may elect to change from the COM program (Credit status) to the Certificate of Training (COT) program (Audit status) no later than the last day to withdraw for the course.
+Students must apply for admission to the university (including submission of high school and/or college transcripts as appropriate) and meet all course prerequisites within the program.
+Students will be expected to complete all course requirements (and meet course outcomes) as detailed in the course syllabus.
+Students will earn regular university credit for the courses completed.
+All course requirements for the COM must be completed in residence at WP.
+Each course within the COM program must be completed with a minimum grade of "C-".
+Students must earn a COM program GPA of at least 2.75.
+Upon completion of the program requirements, students will receive a Certificate of Mastery, which will be posted to the official WPU transcript record.
+Credits earned may be counted as electives toward WPU degree requirements.
+Students who wish to pursue a major or minor in the area of an already-completed COM program will agree that the certificate will be revoked when the completed courses are applied toward the major or minor requirements.
+Tuition in the COM program will be the same as that charged of students in the degree-seeking program.
+Students may elect to change from the COM program (Credit status) to the Certificate of Training (COT) program (Audit status) no later than the last day to withdraw for the course.
 Any applicable refunds will be calculated based on the regular refund schedule for the course.
-Once a decision has been made to move from the COM to the COT program, the decision cannot be revoked. - Requirements for the COM must be completed within five years of beginning the program.

-CERTIFICATE OF TRAINING (COT)

-- Students must complete a non-degree seeking application for admission to the university. - □ All courses for the COT must be taken in residence at WP. - □ Students will register with audit status for the courses within the COT program. - □ Students must attend at least 75% of class sessions to receive audit credit that applies toward the COT. - Students will attend and participate in class lectures, discussions and activities, but will not be expected to complete exams, out-of class assignments or projects required of students taking the class for university credit. - COT students may complete out of class assignments if they choose, but should not expect the instructor to grade their work.
-Under no circumstances will a student registered with audit status receive a letter grade for the course. - □ A combination of audit and university credits may be applied toward completion of the COT. - Students may elect to change from Audit to Credit status no later than the last day to add the course.
+Once a decision has been made to move from the COM to the COT program, the decision cannot be revoked.
+Requirements for the COM must be completed within five years of beginning the program.
+CF CRTIFICATE OF TRAINING (COT) Students must complete a non-degree seeking application for admission to the university.
+All courses for the COT must be taken in residence at WP.
+Students will register with audit status for the courses within the COT program.
+Students must attend at least 75% of class sessions to receive audit credit that applies toward the COT.
+Students will attend and participate in class lectures, discussions and activities, but will not be expected to complete exams, out-of class assignments or projects required of students taking the class for university credit.
+COT students may complete out of class assignments if they choose, but should not expect the instructor to grade their work.
+Under no circumstances will a student registered with audit status receive a letter grade for the course.

+add the course.
 Additional charges will be applied.